YashwanthReddy27/E-Commerce-Recommendation-System/README.md

 **2. Content-Based Filtering**
 + Prepare the data to dot duplicates or na values, as TF-IDF can throw errors.
 Then, the text is converted to TF-IDF vectors, which convert the text into a numerical matrix representation.
-+ Each term is weighed by its TF(Term frequency)-how often a term appears in the document and IDF(Inverse Document Frequency)- which reduces the weight of standard terms like “the,"  “is,” etc.
++ Each term is weighed by its TF(Term frequency)-how often a term appears in the document and IDF(Inverse Document Frequency)- which reduces the weight of standard terms like “the,”  “is,” etc.
 + This creates a TFIDF matrix where the products are rows and columns with unique terms.
 + The algorithm we use here is Nearest neighbors and cosine similarity, as our goal is to get the patterns/trends.
 </div>